 SECTION 401.
 RIGHT TO FORECLOSE.

-(a) A person described in subsection (b) may commence a foreclosure only after default in the obligation and satisfaction of all conditions required by the mortgage agreement and law of this state.
+(a) A person described in subsection (b) may commence a foreclosure only after default in the obligation- and satisfaction of all conditions required by the mortgage agreement and law of this state other than this [act].